pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: insertImage(rect, filename = None, pixmap = None, stream = None, overlay = True)

-      PDF only: Fill the given rectangle with an image.
-The image's width-height-proportion will be adjusted to fit.
+      PDF only: Fill the given rectangle (rect-like) with an image.
+The image's width-height-proportion will be **adjusted to fit** -- so it may appear distorted.
 Specify the rectangle appropriately if you want to avoid this.
 The image is taken from a pixmap, a file or a memory area - of these parameters **exactly one** must be specified.

-      :arg rect: where to put the image on the page. ``rect`` must be finite and not empty.
+      :arg rect-like rect: where to put the image on the page. ``rect`` must be finite and not empty.
-      :type rect: :ref:`Rect`

       :arg str filename: name of an image file (all MuPDF supported formats - see :ref:`ImageFiles`).
 If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.